From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Related Work

 \myparagraph{Audio-driven portrait animation.} Another related line of work is audio-driven portrait animation, which generates talking videos from still images or text prompts.
 Recent DiT-based models achieve expressive talking-head~\citep{tian2024emo,cui2024hallo2}, half-body~\citep{cui2024hallo3,meng2025echomimicv3}, and full-body results~\citep{wang2025fantasytalking2,lin2025omnihuman1}.
-These works demonstrate the power of DiTs for human-centric generation in I2V or T2V paradigms.
-Visual dubbing instead is a stricter video-to-video editing task: it requires precise speech-driven modifications while preserving other visual cues, enabling seamless integration into recorded videos.
+These works demonstrate the power of DiTs for human-centric video generation.
+Visual dubbing instead is a stricter V2V editing task: it requires precise speech-driven modifications while preserving other visual cues, enabling seamless integration into recorded videos.